-His occupation previous to military service recorded as that of a cooper working for a weekly wage of \$12.00, John Dunphy presented himself for medical examination at the Church Lads Brigade Armoury on Harvey Road in St. John's, capital city of the Dominion of Newfoundland, on August 24, 1914, three weeks less a day after the Declaration of War.
+His occupation prior to military service recorded as that of a clerk and news-agent with the Reid Nfld.
+Company, and earning a weekly wage of seven dollars, Walter Murphy presented himself at the Church Lads Brigade Armoury on Harvey Road in St. John's, capital city of the Dominion of Newfoundland, on September 4 of 1914 - just four weeks and three days after the Declaration of War - for a medical examination.
 It was an exercise which was to pronounce him as...
 Fit for Foreign Service.

-Five days later, on September 2, John Dunphy was to return to the C.L.B.
+Four days following that medical examination, on September 8, Walter Murphy returned to the C.L.B.
 Armoury, on this second occasion for enlistment, whereupon he was engaged at the private soldier's daily rate of a single dollar plus a ten-cent per diem Field Allowance.
 A recruit of the First Draft, he was likely now ordered to the tented area by that time established on the shores of Quidi Vidi Lake in the East End of St. John's where a four-five week course of training was already under way.